elliotsayes/Reality/docs/Reality.md

 # Reality Protocol v0.1

+> [!NOTE]
-> Note: This document is a work in progress and subject to change.
+> This document is a work in progress and subject to change.
 Newer versions of the protocol may break backward-compatibility.

 Reality Protocol allows representing `Entities` in space.
 Each `Reality` defines the dimensionality of that space (e.g. 2 or 3), and each `Entity` has a position within that space represented by a vector of numbers.